Maryam-2496/Assignment-no-1_Maryam/README.md

-🍔 Cafeteria Management System – C++ Console Application Overview
+🍔 Cafeteria Management System – C++ Console Application

+**Overview**

 The Cafeteria Management System is a simple yet effective C++ console-based application designed to streamline order management, billing, and sales reporting for a cafeteria.
 It supports multi-customer ordering, calculates itemized bills, tracks inventory sales, and generates weekly/monthly sales reports—all within a single session.

-🔧 Features
+**🔧 Features**

-📋 Menu-Driven Interface – Allows customers to view available items with dynamic pricing.
+📋 Menu-Driven Interface : – Allows customers to view available items with dynamic pricing.

-🧾 Itemized Billing – Calculates total price based on quantity and item selected.
+🧾 Itemized Billing: – Calculates total price based on quantity and item selected.

-👥 Multi-Customer Support – Processes orders for multiple customers in a loop.
+👥 Multi-Customer Support: – Processes orders for multiple customers in a loop.

-📊 Sales Reporting – Generates detailed weekly and monthly sales reports for cafeteria performance insights.
+📊 Sales Reporting: – Generates detailed weekly and monthly sales reports for cafeteria performance insights.

-📈 Sales Tracking – Tracks how many times each item is sold per session.
+📈 Sales Tracking: – Tracks how many times each item is sold per session.

-☎️ Customer Info Logging – Records customer name and phone number for each transaction.
+☎️ Customer Info Logging: – Records customer name and phone number for each transaction.

 🧠 How It Works

 The system prompts for the number of customers.

 Each customer is guided through an ordering menu.